 Aside from the fact that you don’t need a whole new gadget for this, the ingredients list is fairly small and the process fairly easy.
 And it’s SO GOOD.
 Like, obviously it doesn’t taste exactly like ice cream but it’s really, really close and still so incredibly delicious.

-Now go make this ice cream and decide what new kitchen toy you want to buy in place of an ice cream machine.
+Now go make this no-churn ice cream and decide what new kitchen toy you want to buy in place of an ice cream machine.

 Might I suggest a SodaStream?